-Anotherine and mount that are tog and where yo we asserted.
-Cartacteristation Portrarying the duracter in a manner that demonstrates the personality, feeling or overall goal of the intended character.
-Were they cool, mad, why, strong, etc. Movements should also complement the portrayed character.
+Characterization Portraying the character in a manner that demonstrates the personality, feeling or overall goal of the intended character.
+Were they cool, mad, shy, strong, etc?
+Movements should also compliment the portraved character.

-Pantomime The pantomime should convey proper action/emotion.
+Pantemime The pantomime should convey proper action/emotion.
 The mascots should be able to execute acting at times throughout the routine without the use of props.